Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 • The child can keep private any information about services that the

-• child/adolescent has the right to self-consent to receive (see Section 2).
+• child/youth has the right to self–consent to receive (see Section 2).

-To be completed only by the child/adolescent separately in the presence of the Health Home care manager and not with the parents, guardians, or legally authorized representative.
-Children must be age 10 and older to complete Section 2 - Part A; age 12 and older for Section 2 - Part B.
+Children/youth must be afforded the opportunity to complete Section 2 in the presence of the Health Home care manager and not with the parent, guardian or legally authorized representative.
+Children must be age 10 and older to complete Section 2 – Part A; age 12 and older for Section 2 – Part B.

 • Section 2 must be completed unless any of the following reasons apply:

-• permission denied to meeting alone with the child by the parent/guardian/legally authorized representative;
+• permission denied to meeting alone with the child/youth by the parent/guardian/legally authorized representative;

-• child states they are not currently receiving minor protected, and mental health and developmental disabilities services;
+• child/youth states they are not currently receiving minor protected, and mental health and developmental disabilities services;

-• If DOH-5201 Section 2 is NOT completed for any of the reasons listed above, permission has not been granted by the child and therefore, information may NOT be released or shared with providers.
+• If DOH-5201 Section 2 is NOT completed for any of the reasons listed above, information may NOT be released or shared with providers.
+The HHCM:

-• The HHCM must document the reason(s) in the member's record and also complete the Health Home Care Management Tracker For Section 2.
+• documents the reason(s) in the member's record and also completes the Health Home Care Management Tracker For Section 2 .

-• The HHCM must continue to approach the child as appropriate to complete Section 2 (e.g., child turns 10; child is receiving minor protected, mental health, development disabilities services; child is able/willing; parent/guardian/legally authorized representative gives permission for HHCM to meet alone with child; etc.).
+• continues to approach the child/youth throughout providing Care Management services to complete Section 2 (e.g. child turns 10; child is receiving minor protected, mental health, development disabilities services; child is able/willing; parent/guardian/legally authorized representative gives permission for HHCM to meet alone with child; etc.).
 All attempts must be documented in the member's record and on the Health Home Care Management Tracker For Section 2.

-• In addition, if child/adolescent is specifically receiving mental health services and is over the age of twelve, the mental health provider may ask the child/adolescent if they want their information disclosed.
+• In addition, if child/youth is specifically receiving mental health services and is over the age of twelve (12), the mental health provider may ask the child/youth if they want their information disclosed.

-• If the parent, guardian, or legally authorized representative consented for these services or is aware of the of these services (mentioned above) on behalf of the child/adolescent, then the parent, guardian, or legal authorized representative may have the authority to consent for the release of information for these services.
-However, the child/adolescent must also consent to their lease of this information.
+• If the parent, guardian, or legally authorized representative consented for these services or is aware of these services (mentioned above) on behalf of the child/youth, then the parent, guardian, or legal authorized representative may have the authority to consent for the release of information for these services.
+However, the child/youth must also consent to the release of this information.

-Once the DOH-5201 is in place, an additional consent form must be signed that allows for access to information needed to support the development of the member's plan of care, as follows:
+Once the DOH-5201 is in place, an additional consent form is signed that allows for access to information needed to support the development of the member's plan of care, as follows:

 New York State Education (NYSED) requires a different consent to release educational records because they are covered by Family Educational Rights and Privacy Act (FERPA) and not the Health Insurance Portability and Accountability Act (HIPAA).
 The definition of parent in DOH-5203 is also different from other Health Home consent forms.
 Please refer to DOH-5203 for the complete definition of parent, guardian or legally authorized representative.

-Note: This will also include education records that are directly related to an infant or toddler in the Early Intervention Program (EIP) or records from a local early intervention official.
+• Note: This also applies to education records that are directly related to an infant or toddler in the Early Intervention Program (EIP) or records from a local early intervention official.

 Obtaining the DOH-5203 does not impact the enrollment process.
 However, HHCMs must discuss completion of this form with the member or parent, guardian or legally authorized representative, and document any instances where this consent is not signed and the reason.
 The HHCM must attempt to secure consent by approaching the member or parent, guardian or legally authorized representative at a later time.

-NOTE: For more in-depth information regarding the Health Home Serving Children's (HHSC) consent forms, please reference the HHSC Consent Form Guidance document - HHSC Consent Forms and Templates
+• Note: For more in-depth information regarding the Health Home Serving Children's (HHSC) consent forms, please reference the HHSC Consent Form Guidancedocument via the following link:

-Consents must be updated when there is a change in: healthcare provider, family/consenter, significant other(s) or supports; emergency contact; service agency; care management agency; the member's Plan; Behavioral Health Organization (BHO); etc. This includes updates needed to any other HIPAA compliant forms also on file for the member.
+Consents are updated when there is a change in: healthcare provider, family/consenter, significant other(s) or supports; emergency contact; service agency; care management agency; the member's Plan; Behavioral Health Organization (BHO); etc. All other HIPAA compliant forms also on file for the member are to be updated when there is a change in applicable providers.

-Note for HHSC: In addition, when a child turns ten years of age, DOH-5201 Section 2 should be revisited with the child (if s/he has the ability to answer Section 2 questions - refer to DOH-5201, Section 2 above, including completion and use of the Health Home Care Management Tracker For Section 2).
+• Note for HHSC: In addition, when a child turns ten years of age, DOH-5201 Section 2 is to be revisited with the child (if s/he has the ability to answer Section 2 questions – refer to DOH-5201, Section 2 above, including completion and use of the Health Home Care Management Tracker For Section 2).

-When updating consent with the member, the HHCM must assure the same method is used each time to prevent any confusion and potential misuse of PHI (e.g., for the DOH 5055, if Option 1 was used to complete consent for enrollment, then Option 1 must be used whenever any changes to consent occur).
+When updating consent with the member, the HHCM assures the same method is used each time to prevent any confusion and potential misuse of PHI (e.g., for the DOH-5055, if Option 1 was used to complete consent for enrollment, then Option 1 must be used whenever any changes to consent occur).

 REMEMBER: All changes to consent must be dated and initialed by both the member (or consenter) and the HHCM.